|Policies > Summary of University Regulations and Requirements

 - Doctoral students enrolled in programs with core curricula requiring 12 hours of organized classes during long semesters; and

-- International students (or those on the F-1 or J-1 visa) must be enrolled as full-time students during long semesters (fall and spring terms).
+- International students (or those on the F-1 or J-1 visa) must be enrolled as full-time students.

 - A student with a post-baccalaureate status (PB) is not a candidate for a graduate degree.
-If the student is accepted as a graduate student, hours taken as a PB may not count toward a graduate degree.
-It is imperative that PB students review the academic regulations of their intended graduate program to determine if courses can be petitioned to count towards a prospective graduate degree.
+If the student is accepted as a graduate student, hours taken as a PB may or may not count toward a graduate degree.
+It is imperative that PB students check with their intended graduate program to determine if courses count towards a prospective graduate degree.

-- All graduate programs have a residency requirement and a minimum semester credit hour requirement.
-Students review the degee requirements and other academic regulartions within their academic unit to determine if there are expections to the following generalizations.
+- All graduate programs have a residency requirement and a minimum course hour requirement.
+Students should consult with the department of their major to determine if there are exceptions to the following generalizations.

-- For the master’s degree with thesis option, normally a minimum of 24 hours of course work is required and up to six additional hours of thesis course work (6399 or 7399) may be applied toward the degree.
+- For the master’s degree with thesis option (Plan I), normally a minimum of 24 hours of course work is required and up to six additional hours of thesis course work (6399 or 7399) may be applied toward the degree.
 At least 21 semester hours of credit must be earned in residence at the University of Houston.

-- For the master’s degree with the non-thesis option, normally a minimum of 36 hours of course work is required.
+- For the master’s degree with the non-thesis option (Plan II), normally a minimum of 36 hours of course work is required.
 At least 27 hours of credit must be earned in residence at the University of Houston.

-- Students pursuing a master’s degree must complete all requirements within a five year period from the date of first enrollment.
+- Students pursuing a master’s degree must complete all requirements within a five year period of enrollment.

 - All doctoral students who accumulate more than ninety-nine doctoral semester credit hours at any Texas public institution of higher education will be charged the nonresident tuition rates irrespective of student residency status or any appointment, fellowship, or other circumstance that would normally entitle them to resident tuition rates.
 See section on 99-hour Cap for additional information including exceptions.